Last updated August 17, 2020*

 The data controller of your Personal Data for all countries that New Relic does business is New Relic, Inc., unless you have contracted directly with New Relic, K.K. in Japan, in which case New Relic, K.K. is the data controller.

-*Updated on January 1, 2020 to incorporate the requirements of the California Consumer Privacy Act.
+*Updated on August 17, 2020 to incorporate the additional requirements from the California Consumer Privacy Act Regulations.